PDXpert PLM Software

 However, PDXpert can't directly read PDX packages—the IPC standard assumes the data flow is PLM to MRP, and the PDX file doesn't include configuration data that PDXpert needs.

-Using our free PDXplorer tool, you can view a PDX package and export the package data into CSV files that PDXpert can import.
-The PDXplorer export files include parts and documents, BOMs, AVL sources (organization records + manufacturer parts), file attachments, and person records.
+Using our free PDXplorer tool (download here), you can view a PDX package and export the package data into CSV files that PDXpert can import.
+The PDXplorer export files include parts and documents, BOMs, AVL sources (organization records + manufacturer parts), and file attachment records.
 After import into PDXpert, the data can be put under revision control using PDXpert's change workflow.

 Replace the standard ExportSpecifications.xml file with specifications for exporting CSV files to PDXpert (you'll need Windows administrator permissions):